boyentenbi/neural-transcriber/README.md

 All but the first were about 2 orders of magnitude slower than https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41176.pdf

-From profiling, we suspect this was due to our use of the Python bindings of OpenFST.

-We ran out of time before we could fully diagnose the problem.
+From profiling, we know this was due to our language models.
+However, we ran out of time before we could fully diagnose the problem.

 Softmax peaks on 'What is the phone number?':
 ![peaks](https://github.com/boyentenbi/neural-transcriber/blob/master/phonemectc.png)